 Our scientific co-founders, Aimee Payne, M.D., Ph.D., and Michael Milone, M.D., Ph.D., began partnering at Penn in 2013 to combine Dr. Payne's expertise in B cell-mediated autoimmune diseases with Dr. Milone's deep and experienced insights into the design and implementation of CAR T products.
 Dr. Payne is a worldwide leader in characterizing B cell-mediated autoantibody repertoires in PV and other autoimmune diseases.
-Dr. Milone is a renowned scientist in CAR T therapy and was a co-inventor of and a key driver in the preclinical discovery and development efforts that yielded Kymriah, the first FDA-approved CAR T cell therapy for the treatment of B cell cancers.
+Dr. Milone is a renowned scientist in CAR T therapy and was a co-inventor of and a key driver in the preclinical discovery and development efforts that yielded Kymriah, the first FDA-approved CAR T therapy for the treatment of B cell cancers.
 Dr. Payne's laboratory surmised that by incorporating an antigen instead of an antibody fragment as the extracellular domain of the CAAR, specific pathogenic B cells could be targeted.
-This resulted in a collaboration between the two investigators to apply the scientific foundation of CAR T technology in B cell-mediated autoimmune diseases.
+This resulted in a collaboration between the two investigators to apply the scientific foundation of CAR T technology as it has been advanced by Drs.
+Payne and Milone in order to address B cell-mediated autoimmune diseases.

-Steven Nichtberger, M.D., our Chief Executive Officer and President, is an adjunct professor at the Wharton School at the University of Pennsylvania and has experience creating and building companies, including a novel cellular therapy company, which required transferring technology from an academic institution, establishing a research and development organization, hiring of manufacturing and quality teams, creating novel manufacturing processes, reaching agreement with the FDA on novel clinical development pathways and constructing a commercial-scale Good Manufacturing Practices, or GMP, facility that manufactured autologous cell therapy products for clinical trials.
-In 2017, based on over a year of interaction and strategic discussions regarding development of a commercial cell therapy product portfolio that could offer potentially curative treatment options to patients, Drs.
+Their first scientific publication, "Reengineering chimeric antigen receptor T cells for targeted therapy of autoimmune disease" (science, July 2016), attracted the attention of a colleague, Steven Nichtberger, M.D., who is an adjunct professor at the Wharton School at the University of Pennsylvania, teaching a class on biotech company formation, financing and leadership in the Vagelos Life Sciences & Management Program.
+Additionally, Dr. Nichtberger has experience creating and building companies, including a novel cellular therapy company, which required transferring the technology from an academic institution, establishing a research and development organization, hiring of manufacturing and quality teams, creating novel manufacturing processes, reaching agreement with the FDA on novel clinical development pathways and constructing a commercial-scale Good Manufacturing Practices, or GMP, facility that manufactured autologous cell therapy products for clinical trials.
+In 2017, based on over a year of interaction and discussions regarding the optimal strategy to advance the scientific opportunity into a commercially developed product portfolio that could offer potentially curative treatment options to patients, Drs.
 Payne, Milone and Nichtberger decided to launch Cabaletta Bio.

-Gwendolyn Binder, Ph.D., our Executive Vice President, Science and Technology, was an early member of the Translational Research Programs Operations team at Penn for over five years and participated in the submission and acceptance of multiple INDs for novel engineered T cell therapy products.
-In partnership with Dr. Milone, the two collaborated along with other members of the team at Penn to drive the IND-enabling translational studies that facilitated the initial CAR T clinical trial in B cell cancers at Penn.
+The longstanding and highly productive partnership between our co-founders has been complemented by additional management experience that brings a successful history of translating academic cellular therapy research from Penn and elsewhere into commercially sponsored clinical trials and the establishment of a GMP manufacturing facility and organization.
+Gwendolyn Binder, Ph.D., our Executive Vice President, Science and Technology, was an early member of the Translational Research Program Operations team at Penn for over five years and participated in the submission and acceptance of multiple INDs for novel engineered T cell therapy products.
+As part of the cell therapy organization at Penn, Dr. Binder partnered with Dr. Milone and others to drive the IND-enabling translational studies that facilitated the initial CAR T clinical trial in B cell cancers at Penn.
 Dr. Binder also built and led a clinical stage biotechnology company's manufacturing operations and quality teams, including creation of a fully functioning commercial grade GMP facility.
 Dr. Binder also built the translational research program and ultimately led the company's research organization.